3 Best Studley AI Alternatives for Students

 Nathan Brunner

-Import a PDF, a YouTube video, or lecture notes, and the app generates revision sheets, quizzes, fill-in-the-blank exercises, and even a podcast narrated by Elon Musk or Cristiano Ronaldo.
+Studley AI is a great way to import a PDF, a YouTube video, or lecture notes, and then generate revision sheets, quizzes, fill-in-the-blank exercises, and even a podcast narrated by Elon Musk or Cristiano Ronaldo.

 Studley AI's UI